MiningSC/dostr/README.md

 ```
 There is also a Docker Compose file if you prefer to use that.

 Now the bot should be running and waiting for mentions.
-Just reply to its message to interact, see [Commands](#Commands).
+Just reply to its message to interact.
 It relays only new messages that were posted after you launched it.

 ## Update (2023/06/01)